badspacebar/sdk/resources/content.md

   graphics.draw_sprite('SUB_FOLDER/SPRITE_NAME.png', vec2)
 end)
 ```
-Shard builder is displayed in hanbox64 client if you have a developer key.<br>
+Shard builder is available in developer group.<br>
-Enter the name of your script or lib folder and press the corresponding button.<br><br>
 Warning: <br>
 There is no error handling for the shard builder. <br>
 Make sure your script is working ingame, has a valid header and the folder name is being input correctly.<br>
 Do not build shards out of scripts that already use the crypt module.<br><br>
-To load shards ingame, both script (.obj) and libshards (.lib) have to be put directly into lol-nd/shards/<br>

 ###Avoiding Bugsplats
 Variables must be properly purged, attempting to access certain obj properties after the obj has been deleted by the LoL client will result in LoL bugsplatting<br>